in3us/MLB-Team-Win-Total-Projection-Model/README.md

 - For a production-level projection it may be beneficial to use more than three years of historical data.
 - Data quality and feature selection are of the utmost improtance.
 - Benchmarking against proven markets is a valuable validation tool.
+- The Colorado Rockies projected win total appears to be an outlier.
+This could be due to the fact that they play half their games in baseball's most hitter friendly park which exaggerates their already poor pitching projections.
+It is unclear if season-long projection systems attempt to calibrate for home ballpark.
+Further analysis on this could be done.

 ---